PacurariuIM/portfolio_page/Readme.md

 # Portfolio page

-My aim is to create a simple portfolio page, with relevant information about me and my projects.
+My goal is to create a simple portfolio page, with relevant information about me and my projects.

 ## Tech stack
 - Jekyll